MonitorZero/Mon0-RT/README.md

 Nmap (Dev) - Still under development but I would like to have the option to run ZenMap from the USB drive but haven't figured out how to accomplish that just yet.

-SSH/Telnet/Serial Console - Uses external PuTTy
+SSH/Telnet/Serial Console - Launch PuTTY

 Up/Down Speed Test - Lanuched the default browser and opens Fast.com for an download and upload speed test